Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

      alt="Spaceship pattern moving along in Life"
      class="centered">

 What does this have to do with Mona Lisa?
 It's easy to load a black & white picture as a Life state, where black pixels are live cells and white pixels are dead cells.
-This allows us to simulate Life that looks like Mona Lisa.
+This allows us to begin a Life simulation with a state that looks like Mona Lisa.
 The dark regions die off immediately due to overpopulation, leaving an outline, which then melts away further and leaves only hints of the original picture.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/mona-start.gif') }}"
      alt="Evolution of Life with Mona Lisa picture as starting state"